 Sofia Petrovna paints a chilling portrait of all the ways in which Soviet society was driven to madness by the Terror.
 In a world where anyone could find themselves guilty at any moment; where there is no distinction between truth and lies; where justice is nonexistent; where one accuses their neighbor so as not to be accused first, Sofia is forced resign herself to a life of bleakness, solitude, fear, and delusion.
 No one can be trusted — not even her own mind.

-Chukovskaya’s work is a testament to the danger of the purposeful suppression of history.
+Chukovskaya’s work is a testament to the danger of the purposeful suppression and distortion of information.
 As stated by the author, “There were many people like Sofia Petrovna, millions, but when people are denied all documents, all literature, when the true history of whole decades is replaced by fictitious history, then the individual intellect is cast back on itself, on its own personal experience, and it works less well as it should.”
-During this era in Soviet history, the book all too hauntingly shows, to lose one’s trust in the regime meant to watch the entire world beneath oneself collapse.
-Sofia’s world — the entire Soviet world — has become so unmoored that it is impossible for her to save herself, her son, or her friends.
+During this era in Soviet history, to lose one’s trust in the regime meant to watch the world beneath oneself collapse.
+Sofia’s entire world — the contrived and all-encompassing Soviet world she is trapped in — has become so unmoored that it is impossible for her to save herself, her son, or her friends.
 All she had left to do was resign herself to delusions that her son was on his way home.
-“Lose that faith,” Chukovskaya states, referring to trust in the Soviet regime, “and you’re lost; nothing’s left but to hang yourself,” she concludes in the afterward, referring to Natasha.
+“Lose that faith,” Chukovskaya states, referring to blind trust in the Soviet regime, “and you’re lost; nothing’s left but to hang yourself.”

 Readers of all kinds will find value in Chukovskaya’s work.
 Not only is it a moving portrayal of the atrocities of the Stalin era and all that was lost, it is a brilliant and haunting account of the ease at which a society can fracture under government sanctioned lies and terror.
-Above all, readers will come away from Sofia Petrovna with a deeper connection to history — something all too important in a world where history repeats itself.
+Above all, readers will come away from Sofia Petrovna with a deeper understanding of the ways in which individuals hungry for power can manipulate a society through fear, distortion and suppression — something all too important in a world where the patterns of history are never too distant.